 It is also important for the marketing manager to understand how business or organization customers can be segmented.
 Many firms sell not to ultimate consumers but to other businesses.
 Although there are many similarities between how consumers and businesses behave, there are also several differences, as mentioned earlier.
-Recall that business buyers differ as follows: (a) most business buyers view their function as a rational (problem-solving) approach; (b) the development of formal procedures, or routines, typifies most business buying; (c) there tend to be multiple purchase influences; (d) in industrial buying it is necessary to maintain the correct assortment of goods in inventory; and (e) it is often the responsibility of the purchasing executive to dispose of waste and scrap.
+Recall that business buyers differ as follows: (i) most business buyers view their function as a rational (problem-solving) approach; (2) the development of formal procedures, or routines, typifies most business buying; (3) there tend to be multiple purchase influences; (4) in illdustrial buying it is necessary to maintain the correct assortment of goods in inventory; and (5) it is often the responsibility of the purchasing executive to dispose of waste and scrap.

 A number of basic approaches to segmenting organizational markets exist.
 An industrial marketing firm must be able to distinguish between the industries it sells to and the different market segments that exist in each of those industries.
-There are several basic approaches to segmenting organizational markets: (a) types of customers; (b) the Standard Industrial Classification; (c) end use; (d) common buying factors; and (e) buyer size and geography.
+There are several basic approaches to segmenting organizational markets: (1) types of customers; (2) the Standard Industrial Classification; (3) end use; (4) common buying factors; and (5) buyer size and geography.
+2, 16

-Type of customer.
-Industrial customers, both present and potential, can be classified into one of three groups,
+Type of Customer Industrial customers, both present and potential, can be classified into one of three groups,

-- Original Equipment Manufacturers (OEMs), such as Caterpillar in the road equipment industry - end users, such as farmers who use farm machinery produced by John Deere and OEMs - after market customers, such as those who purchase spare parts for a piece of machinery
+- 1. Original Equipment Manufacturers (OEMs), such as Caterpillar in the road equipment industry, - 2.
+End users, such as farmers who use farm machinery produced by john Deere and OEMs. - 3.
+Aftermarket customers, such as those who purchase spare parts for a piece of machinery.